lanceman2/panels/README.md

 window borders.
 On Gnome the mutter Wayland compositor suffers from what can described as dynamic linker loader diarrhea; it forces windows to use lots of leaky libraries.
 In the end we wish to make libpanels unload-able and that is not easy (practically impossible) with leaky libraries.
+We don't wish to write our on linker loader to work around that.

 Panels provides a C API (application programming interface) library and utility programs.
 It can be used with C++.